Two in court over bribery of National Security Officer

-Two persons who bribed a National security operative of GHC 40,000 and CFA 2,500,000 after their loaded trucks exceeded the axle weighing weight on the Accra-Tema Motorway have appeared before an Accra Circuit Court.
+Two persons who bribed a National security operative of GH¢40,000 and CFA 2,500,000 after their loaded trucks exceeded the axle weighing weight on the Accra-Tema Motorway have appeared before an Accra Circuit Court.

 The amount was to influence or induce the National Security Officer, to overlook the excess weight of the trucks without subjecting them to the applicable laws.

-The relieving Judge, Susana Edufful has admitted the two accused persons were to be bailed in the sum of GHC 80,000 with two sureties each to be justified with landed property.
+The relieving Judge, Susana Edufful has admitted the two accused persons were to be bailed in the sum of GH¢80,000 with two sureties each to be justified with landed property.

 The court also ordered that the documents on the landed property be deposited at the Court's Registry pending the final determination of the case.